 Root Cause Analysis

-I decided to take a look into the event logs to figure out what’s happenning because I wasn’t sure if this problem is Parallels RDP Client or Network related.
-I have immediately checked the event logs and saw the following Event.
+I decided to take a look into the Event Logs to figure out what’s happening because I wasn’t sure if this problem was Parallels RDP Client or Network related.
+I have immediately checked the Event Logs and saw the following Event.
 My Network Adapter was logging an event but I couldn’t read the description.
-Based on experience I know that this occurs either if the Event Providers DLL’s are missing or if the DLL’s cannot be registered properly during the driver or driver software installation.
+Based on experience I know that this occurs, either if the Event Providers DLL’s are missing or if the DLL’s cannot be registered properly during the driver or driver software installation.

-I did not remember any Network Adapter Driver Update therefore I checked Lenovo Vantage Software from my Hardware Vendor to check for the last driver updates.
+I did not remember any Network Adapter Driver Update therefore I checked Lenovo Vantage Software from my Hardware Vendor for the last driver updates.

 My installed dirver version was as follows :

 Intel Gigabit Ethernet Driver for Windows 10 (Version 1803, 1809) – ThinkPad